MACPHERSON Duncan

 BOOK TEXT:

-Content history & Cover dust jacket:
+Content history & Cover dust jacket front:

 The Golden Trail.
 Writ., Pierre Berton.
 Macmillan Co. of Canada, 1954.